 Seattle-based Urban Indian Health Institute (UIHI) completed its landmark survey in 2018, reporting 5,712 missing Alaska Native and American Indian women and girls, only 116 of whom were registered in the Department of Justice database.

 Indigenous feminine-presenting individuals are 2.5 times more likely to experience violent crimes, including domestic violence.
-Displacement, homelessness and the withholding of resources exposes Indigenous women to these crimes and contributes to the aforementioned statistics.
+Displacement, homelessness, and the withholding of resources expose Indigenous women to these crimes and contribute to the aforementioned statistics.

-In an effort to survive a system that has ultimately failed domestic violence survivors we are humbly calling on mutual aid for donations to relocate one Indigenous mother of two young boys across the country back to safety and provide appropriate housing so that she can begin to heal from years of institutional racism and displacement.
+In an effort to survive a system that has ultimately failed domestic violence survivors we are humbly calling on mutual aid for donations to fund one Indigenous mother of two young boys appropriate housing so that they can begin to heal from years of institutional racism and displacement.